Nakadomari: History

 The area around Nakadomari was controlled by the Tsugaru clan of Hirosaki Domain during the Edo period.
-With the establishment of the modern municipalities system on April 1, 1889, the villages of Nakasato and Komadari were created within Kitatsugaru District, Aomori.
+With the establishment of the modern municipalities system on April 1, 1889, the villages of Nakasato and Kodomari were created within Kitatsugaru District, Aomori.
 Nakasato was raised to town status on September 10,1941.
-The town of Nakadomari was created on March 28, 2005 as a result of the merger of Nakasato with Komadari.
+The town of Nakadomari was created on March 28, 2005 as a result of the merger of Nakasato with Kodomari.

 Government

 Nakadomari has a mayor-council form of government with a directly elected mayor and a unicameral town legislature of 15 members.
 Together with the city of Goshogawara, it contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 3rd district of the lower house of the Diet of Japan.

 Economy

 The economy of Nakadomari is heavily dependent on agriculture, forestry and commercial fishing.

 Education

 Nakasato has four public elementary schools (three in Nakasato and one in Kodomari) and two public junior high schools (one in Kodomari and one in Nakasato) operated by the town government.
 The town has one public high school, located in Nakasato, operated by the Aomori Prefectural Board of Education.